 "Cloning" a workspace makes you the owner, and allows you to experiment with code and data in your own copy of a workspace without running the risk of affecting a group workspace.
+Cloning also allows you to use a different Billing Project to cover workspace analysis costs.
 Cloning is useful if you want to run computations in a shared workspace where you only have "read access."
 Cloning creates a completely independent copy of the workspace in which you are the owner and sole user (until you choose to "share" your "clone" with someone else).
 Cloning a Featured Workspace that covers the research tasks you want to do, for example, is one way to jump into using Terra (without writing your own scripts or notebooks).

-Terra tries to make collaboration as effortless as possible by making it easy to clone and share workspaces.
+Terra tries to streamline collaboration by making it easy to clone and share workspaces.
 You can clone from within your workspace or from the "Your Workspaces" page.
 Read on for step-by-step instructions.
 For information about sharing a workspace, see this article.

 You should see the newly cloned workspace in "My Workspaces."